-In order to evaluate the imbalance issue, the kinetic energy (KE) spectra of the experiments is computed following the method described in Errico (1985).
-Curves displayed in Figure 7 are obtained as an average over the whole assimilation period (from 3 February at 06 UTC to 7 February at 00 UTC) of KE spectra computed each hour using analysis values of u, v and w over the whole domain.
-Kinetic energy spectra of rad15 (red) and rad60 (green) are almost overlapping, even at very small wavelength, indicating that shortening the length of cycles from 60 to 15 minutes does not introduce imbalances in the analyses (Skamarock, 2004).
+In order to evaluate the instability issue, the kinetic energy (KE) spectra of the experiments is computed following the method described in Errico (1985).
+Curves displayed in Figure 8 are obtained as an average over the whole assimilation period (from 3 February at 06 UTC to 7 February at 00 UTC) of KE spectra computed each hour using analysis values of u, v and w over the whole domain.
+Kinetic energy spectra of rad15 (red) and rad60 (green) are almost overlapping, even at very small wavelength.
 Furthermore, both spectra have a -5/3 dependence on the wavenumber beyond a wavelength of 15-20 km, in agreement with observed spectra at the mesoscale (Nastrom and Gage, 1985).
 Same considerations apply also to KE spectra of rad30 and to rad60 lst15, which are not shown.